As the dynamics of family structures transform, the rise of the only-child family is becoming increasingly evident.

 What are some psychological facts about only children?

 Only children often exhibit strong social development skills, contrary to popular belief.
 However, they might experience depressive symptoms due to high expectations or the absence of sibling companionship.
-Studies from the Texas at Austin highlight that only children often have higher academic achievements.
+Studies from the Texas at Austin highlight that they often have higher academic achievements.

 What not to say to an only child?